JavaGT/wearetheuniversity.org/source/pages/leak.md

 - Verify the accuracy of the information before leaking.
 Inaccurate information can undermine credibility and cause harm.
 - Alternatively provide the limitations of your knowledge or the information you are sharing - rumor is okay if it is clear that it is a rumor, this can impower us to investigate further.

+It's a lot to consider.
+If you would like help be in touch with us and let us know that you have information to leak, but would like assistance doing so safely.

 Contact:
 - [email@wearetheuniversity.org](mailto:email@wearetheuniversity.org)
 - [Instagram](https://www.instagram.com/wearetheuniversity/)